-On March 3, 2014 the Company issued 100,000,000 2014 Warrants with each Warrant exercisable for one Ordinary share at an exercisable price of UK£0.06 until March 2, 2016.
+During the year there were 100,000,000 2014 Warrants with each Warrant exercisable for one Ordinary share at an exercisable price of UK£0.06 until March 2, 2016.
 The 2014 Warrants are governed by a Warrant instrument entered into by the Company on March 3, 2014 and the Warrants are personal to the holders and may not be transferred.
+All these Warrants have now expired.